¶Why it's so hard to stop junk mail

 DMAchoice is the mail preference service run by the direct-marketing industry trade group, the ANA.
 It covers ~1,100 ANA member organizations and lasts 10 years ($8 one-time; +$6 for a deceased family member, +$7 for a caregiver opt-out).

-Across the requests we have processed since 2011, only about 10.5% are to ANA members.
+Across the requests we have processed since 2011, only about 10.5% are to DMAchoice's network of mailers.
 DMAchoice is useful — but a small slice of the actual problem.

 About our dataexpand